decred/dcrd/README.md

 This software is currently under active development.
 It is extremely stable and has been in production use since February 2016.

-The sofware was originally forked from [btcd](https://github.com/btcsuite/btcd), which is a bitcoin full node implementation that is still under active development.
+The software was originally forked from [btcd](https://github.com/btcsuite/btcd), which is a bitcoin full node implementation that is still under active development.
 To gain the benefit of btcd's ongoing upgrades, including improved peer and connection handling, database optimization, and other blockchain